jaf7/big-O-intro/README.md

 # mpld3-growth-complexity-demo

-A learning project that presents descriptions of algorithm growth complexities and big-O notation using interactive plots. __UPDATE: This project was built prior to attending Flatiron Fullstack Immersive program, and I believe it offers an example of my passion and work ethic to teach myself before attending any formal program.
+A learning project that presents descriptions of algorithm growth complexities and big-O notation using interactive plots. __UPDATE:__ _This project was built prior to attending Flatiron Fullstack Immersive program, and I believe it offers an example of my passion and work ethic to teach myself before attending any formal program.
 I'll soon begin refactoring it.
-Many comments are left in for the time being as self-reminders.__
+Many comments are left in the code for the time being as self-reminders._

 ## Purpose